tschuelia/SimulationStudy/reproducing.md

 ## Download the input and results data
 The script `download_data.py` automatically downloads the data and moves the files to the proper directories.
 To run the file, run the following in your terminal: `python download_data.py` If you want to unpack all GBT related subdirectories as well, run `python download_data.py --unpack`.
-This will require approx. TODO GB of disk space.
+This will require approx. 30 GB of disk space.

 ## Running the pipeline
 1. Create a new conda environment using the provided `environment.yml` file: